agmedinaz/Time-series-project/README.md

-Analysis of Microsoft stocks using Recurrent Neural Networks.
+In this project we make an introductory analysis about prediction of Microsoft stocks using Recurrent Neural Networks.